Sauhard74/Ell-ena/docs/ai-integration.md

 ### Semantic Task Search

-Ell-ena uses vector embeddings to enable semantic search over tasks and conversations:
+Ell-ena will use vector embeddings to enable semantic search over tasks and conversations:

 1. **Embedding Generation**:
    - Generate embeddings for task titles, descriptions, and conversations